knewplay/multitasking/index.md

 - Add/Subtract: Performing basic arithmetic operations.
 - Jump: Moving to a different part of the program to continue execution.
 - Compare: Checking whether certain values meet a condition.

+This is the Assembly language instructions that we have been talking about.
+And again, it is important to remmeber that in reality, RAM and all computers compoenents deal with 1's and 0's, and whenever we write in a high level langualge, or assembly language, that gets translated into binary code.

 > **Question: Does everything actually boil down to basic operations?**
 At a very fundamental level, yes.
 Every operation in a program ultimately gets compiled down to basic instructions that the CPU can understand.
 However, these instructions represent far more complex behaviors when combined, such as managing memory, handling network traffic, and rendering images in a video game.